tpoindex/tsp/docs/misc.md

 been parsed, in order to uncover other TSP limitations.

-## Shadow variables & dirty checking
+## Shadow variables, dirty checking, var constant

 TSP performs some minor optimizations, particlarly allocating *shadow* var variables (i.e., Tcl_Obj/TclObject) to use when calling builtin Tcl commands, or any other command inoked via the Tcl interp.
 Usage is tracked (*dirty checking*), and if the variable has not been altered from one Tcl invocation to another, the shadow variable is assumed to be *clean*, and will not be reloaded with the native value.

+TSP also makes constants for var variables used in calls to the Tcl interpreter.
+Any literal string, integer, double, or boolean used in a Tcl call is initialized once and used thereafter.

 ## Code generation

 Code generation is fairly simplistic, a nearly direct translation of Tcl code into C or Java.
-Other than shadow variables and dirty checking as noted above, no other optimization is done.
-This leads to some native code that seems unnecessary, such as assigning a result to a temporary variable, and then another assignment to the target.
+Other than shadow variablesk, dirty checking, and constant var variables, little other optimization is done.
+This can emit native code that seems unnecessary, such as assigning a result to a temporary variable, and then another assignment from the temporary variable to the target.
 No need to worry, the Java and C compilers are way better at code optimization than TSP, and can eliminate such transformations.

 Common modules generate code for both Java and C.  Low level modules perform the code generation for each native language.
 Both C and Java